Interster/AxpertInverterLogScript/README.md

 This entails the installation of the voltronic_power_interface ruby gem.

+`gem install voltronic_power_interface`

+Note this gem works best with ruby version 2.5.0.
+Some syntax used in this gem is deprecated in later ruby versions.

 You must sudo install the HIDRaw driver before anything will work.
 This entails downloading the *.deb file if the operating system does not have HIDRaw in the package manager.

 Then do the following setting by executing the following command line statement: